 Some important facts you should know about bankruptcy

 Financial challenges are part of the daily lives of Nassau County, New York, residents.
 Some may be facing insurmountable debts stemming from student loans, unpaid credit card charges, personal loans or medical expenses.
-These debts weighing down New Yorkers may not have been the result of poor decision making.
+These debts weighing down New Yorkers may not have been the result of poor decision-making.
 A sudden twist of fate or unexpected life changes can simply drive a person into huge debt.
 The only question left: Is there a way out of these financial challenges?

 Anyone from any income bracket can file for bankruptcy.
 However, Americans earning less than $40,000 annually are most likely to file for bankruptcy.
-Most Americans don’t view bankruptcy as a positive action; nevertheless, it is a legitimate option, supervised by the federal court, which allows debt to be settled legally and honestly.
+Most Americans don’t view it as a positive action; nevertheless, it is a legitimate option, supervised by the federal court, which allows debt to be settled legally and honestly.

 Bankruptcy can be filed once every eight years and a bankruptcy filing also becomes part of credit history and will be part of any credit report for as many as 10 years.